 Possible symptoms of Canine Parvovirus:

 How is CPV diagnosed and treated?

-Canine Parvovirus is diagnosed with a physical examination, biochemical tests, urine analysis, and X-rays and ultrasounds of the abdomen.
-When bringing your dog in for a examination, we might also ask for a brief history of the past few days’ activities and when you first noticed changes in your pet’s behavior.
+Canine Parvovirus is diagnosed with a physical examination, biochemical tests, urine analysis, an X-rays and ultrasounds of the abdomen.
+When bringing your dog in for its exam, we might also ask for a brief history of the past few days’ activities and when you first noticed changes in your pet’s behavior.